12 Best Pellet Stove Reviews & Buying Guide

 You see, pellet stoves are several times more efficient than the traditional fireplace.
 While the traditional fireplaces are, at best, 10% efficient, pellet stove inserts have an efficiency rating of approximately 75%.

 Fireplace inserts take up less room than the standalone – since they are installed in the fireplace.
-However, you might have to call in a professional to help you as they are considerably difficult to install.
+However, you might have to call in a professional to help you as they are considered difficult to install.

 Standalone pellet stoves are just what their name implies.
 Unlike the fireplace insert, you have the freedom to place them anywhere you want in your living space.